 A System Team is often responsible for providing assistance in building and utilizing the development environment infrastructure and evaluating the in-process solution.
 This can include development and maintenance of continuous integration, build environments, testing platforms and testing automation frameworks, and integrating code from Agile Teams.
 The System Team also has the skills and tools needed to perform end-to-end system testing, demonstrate solutions to stakeholders and assist with nonfunctional system testing.

 A task is the lowest level unit of work in SAFe.
-During Iteration Planning, teams break stories down into Tasks, the individual actions that are required to deliver a story.
+During Iteration Planning, most teams break stories down into Tasks, the individual actions that are required to deliver a story.
 Tasks are typically estimated in hours (approx. 2-4-8), assigned to one person and must be delivered in a single iteration.
 If a Task is too big to complete in a single iteration, then the story is too big and it must be split before proceeding.
 Tasks provide a way for the team to agree on exactly who is going to do what to complete the Story.
 Tasking also exposes dependencies within the team, as well as bottlenecks, personnel and resource availability, etc.

 The Team Backlog represents the collection of all the things a team needs to do to advance their portion of the program solution.
 It can contain user and technical Stories, future Features, technical stories, defects, infrastructure work, Spikes, Refactors, and anything else a team needs to do.
 Specific capacity allocations by Story type are often used to guide investment in the various types of work the team needs to do.